Architectural and Interior Photography Cameras and Lenses do I use.

 Photographing on my mobile is used for light painting or when I need to run between the camera and the lighting.

-I can set up for the client a preview via IPAD or Computer, this lets the client feel a part of the production and sit in a secure location and review the shoots.
+I can set up for the client a preview via iPad or computer, letting the client feel a part of the production and sit in a secure location and review the shoots.

 The Cam Ranger allows for a great 300m distance on direct “eye-level”.